sagemath/sagewiki_to_gh-2022-10-10/interact/groups.md

-= Sage Interactions - Groups =
+= Sage Interactions - Groups Using the GAP System =

 This page was first created for Google Summer of Code by Alexis Newton, with mentorship by Mckenzie West.

-If you have group-related interactions that you are interested in adding to this page, please do so.
+If you have interactions that you are interested in adding to this page, please do so.
 You can also contact Alexis Newton at firstname.lastname@emory.edu.

 goto [[interact|interact main page]]